30 ways for simple thrifty living

+This list of 30 ways for simple thrifty living is your fresh take on saving money that feels rewarding, not restrictive.
 I am not a fan of the term frugal living.
-I think over the years, people feel frugal means deprived.
+I think that over the years, people often feel that being frugal means being deprived.
 Instead, we are going to coin a new phrase and get folks excited about saving money again.
-What is simple thrifty living and how can it help you living a simple life?

 How can you live a simple and thrifty life?